babylonhealth/ios-playbook/Cookbook/Proposals/AdditionalRulesForDanger.md

 ## Impact on existing codebase

 While our codebase itself would not suffer any impact at all, our code review process would now have additional comments that would warn us of a particular situation.
-Should a PR contain numerous anti-patterns that break our rules the bot could spam the PR with these warnings.
+Should a PR contain numerous anti-patterns that break our rules the bot could potentially spam the PR with these warnings, depending on the way Danger's rules are implemented.

-Furthermore, we would be increasing Danger's processing time (although for the time being it is nearly negligible) so this is a minor drawback that we could live with, in my honest opinion.
+Furthermore, we would be increasing Danger's processing time - although for the time being this is nearly negligible (roughly 4 seconds) - so this is a minor drawback that we could easily live with, in my honest opinion.

 ## Alternatives considered